Small is beautiful - introduction

 The role of the state

-‘Giantism’ doesn’t happen without state intervention.
+‘Giantism’ can’t happen without state intervention.
 As a company grows, internal bureaucracy and communication channels become further removed from the market, and they become inefficient and slow to react compared to small companies.
 Plus their distribution networks get bigger, with higher transport costs.
-The state helps large institutions to externalise their internal inefficiencies and costs, so that the taxpayer ends up paying for the things that are called ‘economies of scale’.
+The state helps large institutions to externalise their internal inefficiencies and costs, so that the taxpayer ends up paying for the things that are labelled ‘economies of scale’.

 The same tendency towards giant organisations happens in nationalised industries in more socialist-leaning countries, and even in the co-operative sector.
 The Co-op Bank would not have stumbled and been swallowed by a hedge fund if it had remained a federation of small co-op banks in every town, rather than merging into one giant institution.
 ‘Giantism’ produces the same problems whether corporate, state or co-operative.